The Frobenius and factor universality problems of the Kleene star of a finite set of words: Set rewriting system

 Additionally, we will need an exponential lower bound on the length of the shortest $P$-emptying sequences of rules.
-For this, we also develop a specific counter, but now counting downwards and allowing to decrease the value by at most $1$; instead of rules being illegal, the counter is reset to the maximal value.
+For this, we also develop a specific counter, but now counting downwards and allowing to decrease the value by at most $1$.
+Instead of rules being illegal, undesired rule applications reset the counter to the maximal value.

 \begin{theorem} For a permissive set rewriting system $(P,R)$, if there exists a $P$-emptying sequence of rules, then the shortest such sequences have length at most $2^{|P|}-1$.
-Furthermore, for every $n \ge 1$, there exists a set rewriting system $(P,R)$ with $|P|=|R|=n$ that meets the bound. \end{theorem} \begin{proof} The upper bound $2^{|P|}-1$ is trivial.
+For every $n \ge 1$, there exists a set rewriting system $(P,R)$ with $|P|=|R|=n$ that meets the bound. \end{theorem} \begin{proof} The upper bound $2^{|P|}-1$ is trivial.

-For every $n \ge 2$, we construct a permissive set rewriting system $(P,R)$, which represents a binary counter of length $n$.
+For every $n \ge 1$, we construct a permissive set rewriting system $(P,R)$, which represents a binary counter of length $n$.
 Let $P = \{b_i \mid i \in \{0,1,\ldots,n-1\}\}$.
 For a subset $S \subseteq P$, we define $\mathrm{val}(S,i) = 2^i$ if $b_i \in S$ and $\mathrm{val}(S,i) = 0$ otherwise, and $\mathrm{val}(S) = \sum_{0 \le i \le n-1}\ \mathrm{val}(S,i)$.